Code-Institute-Submissions/JessMair-Tic-Tac-Toe-Time_MayResub/README.md

 1 page
 A set of instructions
 A boardgame
-The cursor turns into a pointer when hovering over the grid, so player knows intuits the grid is interactive Markers that appear when the mouse is hovered over the board to allow the player to visualise which cell to place their marker in, as per their turn
+An alert box

+When the player chooses a box, an "X" or "O" appears in the box depending on which symbols turn it is.
-A "not allowed" symbol to appear when a player hover over an already occupied cell A message at the end of a game, notifying of either a winner or a draw between the players A "Restart" button, that when pressed resets the board for a new game
+An alert box message appears at the end of a game, notifying of either a winner or a draw between the players.
+This alert box contains a button the reads "Okay", clicking on which refreshes the page and therefore reloads the game.

 # The Structure Plane